-There is a parking bracket on the side of Henry which can be slotted into place when pausing your hoovering.
-You can also store one of the cleaning tools (recommended to choose the one you use the most) directly on your Henry allowing for quick access when switching to one of the other cleaning tools.
+There is also a parking bracket on the side of Henry which can be slotted into place when pausing your vacuuming.
+You can also store one of the cleaning tools – recommended to choose the one you use the most – directly on your Henry allowing for quick access when switching to one of the other cleaning tools.

-Henry comes with a very long 2.4m conical hose.
+The Henry Hoover hose is very long at 2.4m.
 This is the one of the big changes Numatic have made to the new Henry to increase its efficiency.
 The hose is conical, meaning it’s wider at the vacuum end than it is at the handle end.
 This helps to increase airflow and vastly increase performance, despite the newer Henry having significantly less wattage than its previous versions.

 Henry also comes with two extension tubes and a carpet and floor nozzle.
 The carpet and floor nozzle is one of the main changes with this new version of Henry.
 It’s completely different to earlier versions of Henry and does feel like an improvement, allowing for an all-round better clean.
 Unlike the old Henry it doesn’t have the metal base plate.
 It’s a plastic base plate with litter pickers either side of the suction inlet which help deal with more clinging litter such as pet hairs.
 There is also a foot operated switch that lowers the brush all the way around for cleaning hard floors.

-Yes the Henry is great for cleaning cars.
+Henry is also a great vacuum to use when cleaning your car.
 With a range of different tools for the job, Henry can be used to clean the dirt near the pedals, as well as picking up pet hair if your animals sometimes travel with you.
-With a long hose and 10m cable cleaning a car is not a problem.
+With a long hose and 10m cable cleaning a car is not a problem for Henry.